Speed up your modeling with these handy keyboard/mouse controls, shortcuts, and tips

 - Click and drag a node to move it an snap it to a point of reference:

 Right Click (Quick) Repairs

 SkyCiv has introduced a couple of quick repair functions that allow users to easily detect and repair issues with your model.
 This is slightly different from SkyCiv’s Repair Model functionality which will repair your entire model.
 This is focused on your highlighted elements that the user can easily identify.
 For instance, two nodes closely together can be merged using the Merge Nodes feature.
 Here is the full list of quick repairs that are automatically detected by the software when you highlight and right click parts of your structure.

 Notice you have two nodes that are incorrereally close.
 It’s a fairly common problem and may cause disconnects in your model.
 Simply highlight the nodes (CTRL + CLICK & DRAG) then right click and click Merge Nodes:

 Sometimes members can be drawn over one another.
 Although difficult to notice, these can have disastrous effects on your model, as that model will have a double up and will overestimate the strength of that member (by a factor of 2).
 Simply highlight the overlapping members and right click.
 The software will automatically detect the members as overlapping.
 To repair this simply clicks Merge Overlapping Members to merge the two members.
 It should look something like this:

 Sometimes you want to split (and connect) members by their intersection.
 Remember, members are only connected if they have a common node.
 So if you have two intersecting members with no common node, they are not connected.
 Again, highlight the members and right-click to repair this and add a node at the point of their intersection.
 To do this, simply right-click and click Intersect Members.
 This will add a node at the intersection and separate the members into smaller elements:

-Not so much of a repair feature, but more a useful tool that allows you to add a node and split the member based on some input.
+A useful tool that allows you to add a node and split the member based on some input.
 Members can be split based on intersecting nodes, intersecting members, number of sections, or at a location along the member: